-CHI-200 Chinese III 3 credits
+CHI-200 Chinese III

 This course is designed to foster mastery of the intermediate skills of Mandarin Chinese: speaking, listening, reading, and writing.
 The focus of the course is on communicative competency and accuracy.
 Together with Chinese 201, the course provides intermediate-level Chinese grammar, vocabulary and cultural knowledge through the use of film clips, simple newspaper articles, Internet, and other multimedia resources.
-Students are required to work extensively with audio and/or videotapes, and/or computer language programs.
+Students are required to work extensively with audio and/or videotapes, computer language programs and they have a unique opportunity to work with students from China.
 Prerequisite: CHI-101 or placement test.

-CHI-201 Chinese IV 3 credits
+CHI-201 Chinese IV

 This course is designed to foster mastery of the intermediate skills of Mandarin Chinese: speaking, listening, reading and writing.
 The focus is on communicative competency and accuracy.
 Together with Chinese 200, the course provides intermediate-level Chinese grammar, vocabulary, and cultural knowledge through the use of film clips, simple newspaper articles, Internet and other multimedia resources.
-Students are required to work extensively with audio and/or videotapes, and/or computer language programs.
+Students are required to work extensively with audio and/or videotapes, computer language programs and they have a unique opportunity to work with students from China.
 Prerequisite: CHI-200 or placement test.

-CHI-300 Advanced Chinese Reading and Composition 3 credits
+CHI-300 Advanced Chinese Reading and Composition

 This course develops Chinese reading and writing skills within a cultural context and aided by a systematic review and expansion of grammar and vocabulary.
 Using literary, journalistic, business and other sources, students learn various writing discourses and their Chinese variants including narration, description, exposition, and journalistic, business documentation and letter writing.
 Some translation is used to encourage linguistic analysis.
-Interviews with Chinese foreign nationals and Chinese Americans enhance the cultural understanding of students necessary for meaningful reading and writing.
+Interviews with Chinese foreign nationals, Chinese Americans, and working with students from China enhance the cultural understanding of students necessary for meaningful reading and writing.
 Prerequisite: CHI-201 or placement test.

-CHI-307 Images of Women in Chinese Literature and Film 3 credits
+CHI-307 Images of Women in Chinese Literature and Film